ibm-cloud-security/vault-plugin-secrets-ibmcloud/README.md

 the plugin can dynamically create it and assign it membership in a set of IBM Cloud access groups.
 This enables users to gain access to IBM Cloud resources without needing to create or manage dedicated service IDs.

-## Versions
-This version of the plugin was tested with Vault 1.9.4.

 ## Setup

 1. Download a release of the plugin or build it from source.
 Follow the steps in [Developing](#Developing) to build